 During their occupation, the Greeks had defiled the Temple and made the oil impure.
 Fortunately, the Maccabees uncovered one jar that had been overlooked but, which contained sufficient oil for one day only.
 Their unwavering faith again gave them courage, so they lit this last jar and released another miracle.
 The oil burned for eight days!
 This was cause for great happiness and with daily life restored and the Temple cleansed, the Jewish faith became even stronger.

-Chanukah 2018 in Tel Aviv will be observed for eight nights and days commencing on the 25th day of Kislev in the Hebrew calendar.
-This coincides with the secular dates of 2nd until 10th December 2018.
+Chanukah 2019 in Tel Aviv will be observed for eight nights and days commencing on the 25th day of Kislev in the Hebrew calendar.
+This coincides with the secular dates of 22th (evening of) until the evening of 30th December 2019.
 During this period, we are constantly reminded of the miracles of Chanukah.
 Cafes, restaurants, stores and shopping malls decorate their establishments in tribute to the festival.
 We are encouraged to recall the small band of heroic Jews against the great Greek army and the one jar of simple oil lasting for eight days.
 We remember that it is because of these extraordinary events we celebrate our freedom from the darkness to the light.